csalzano/power-boost-for-gravity-forms/readme.txt

 9. Screenshot of the dashboard.
 The Gravity Forms widget says, "Cached with max age 360 minutes."

 == Changelog ==

+= 3.1.2 =
+* [Fixed] Fixes an error during activation when Gravity Forms is not active.
+* [Changed] Changes tested up to version number to 6.3.1.

 = 3.1.1 =
 * [Added] Adds a short sentence to the dashboard widget telling users that they are looking at cached numbers.